 Yolt brings together all your current accounts, credit cards and savings account to give a full overview of your finances in one single view.
 The design of the app is simple to make viewing your spending as clear as possible.
 The app analyses your spending habits to provide you with tips, advice and even better deals on your subscriptions.
 It shows your overall balance across all your accounts, known as your ‘smart balance’ and provides you with average spending reports.
 Again, like all good budget apps, it categorises your spending to allow you to see where you’re spending the most money and then you can set specific budgets and track their progress to avoid overspending.

-If you’re feeling concerned about life as a graduate and aren’t sure where you’re headed, make use of the Salford University Careers Service where we will provide you with advice and guidance on what may be the best route for you.
+If you’re feeling concerned about life as a graduate and aren’t sure where you’re headed, make use of the University of Salford careers service where we will provide you with advice and guidance on what may be the best route for you.